Owner, Head Coach, USAT Certified Coach, F. I. S. T. Certified Professional Bike Fitter

 Following our service in the Navy, we lived and trained in France for almost a year.
 What a treat!
 We then returned and went to work in the semi-conductor industry for Intel Corporation in Portland, Oregon for the next four years.

 It was while at Intel that I began triathlon coaching twelve years ago.
-My husband and I made triathlon coaching our full time careers nine years ago.
+My husband and I made triathlon coaching our full time careers fourteen years ago.
 In that time, we have coached hundreds of athletes to reach their goals, whether it is completing their first mini-sprint triathlon or qualifying for the Ironman World Championships in Kona, Hawaii.

 Swimming is my coaching specialty and I enjoy helping someone learn their first strokes just as much as I enjoy helping former collegiate swimmers in their masters swimming goals.
 We look forward to sharing our experiences, knowledge and enthusiasm for the sport with you!